CaptainVarghoss/PANTI/README.md

 You will want to change the password in the settings immediately for security.
 You can also create a new user, give it admin priviledges, then delete the original if you want a different username.

 After logging in, go to settings and add a folder (or multiple) to the catalog and they will be automatically index and show all images in the grid.
 Sub-folders and their contents will automatically be scanned and added.

+Be aware that large folders will take a long time to scan the first time through.
+Loading after the initial scan will be much faster.